 Tabgha is a city located on the northern shore of the Sea of Galilee.

-The magnificent little cove of Tabgha, by the lake, was a setting for a large number of Gospel stories, including one of the most famous, the Multiplication of bread and fish.
+The magnificent little cove of Tabgha, was a setting for a large number of Gospel stories, including one of the most famous, the Multiplication of bread and fish.

-Your guide will tell you a detailed account of this story.
+Your guide will share with you the details of this story.

-The place where the Transfiguaration of Christ happened.
+The place where the Transfiguration of Christ happened.

 Mount Tabor is located at an altitude of 588 metres and overlooks the famous Jezreel valley in Lower Galilee.

 In Christianity, it is remembered as the place where the Transfiguration of Christ is commemorated.
 Since then, it has become a famous festival that is celebrated every year on August 6.

 "And after six days, Jesus took Peter and James and John with him, and led them alone to a high mountain far away.
 And he was transfigured before them, and his clothes became bright and extremely white, like snow, so that there's nothing else that can whiten this way.